 Located north of Downtown Cincinnati, Over-the-Rhine isn't far from the action, but it's easier to find affordable townhomes and apartments for rent here.
 There's plenty to do in OTR too – locals like to head down to Taste of Belgium for delicious Belgian food and beer.

-Not far from the University of Cincinnati, the Heights are a great place to find student apartments for rent.
+Not far from the University of Cincinnati, Clifton Heights, or The Heights is a great place to find student apartments for rent.
 Like any good studenthood, there are plenty of dining options here, and some of Cincinnati's best dives – with great names like The Dingo, and The Clif.

 Love nature?
 Then you should definitely check out houses and apartments for rent in Mt.
 Airy.
 This neighborhood is named for the nearby Mt.
 Airy forest – there are miles of hiking and biking trails in this 1500 acre beauty.
 After your hike, refuel with a stop at Frisch's Big Boy Restaurant.